Michalsons is a firm of attorneys with a global view based in South Africa.

 Instructions and scope of engagement

 These terms of service apply to any instruction you give us as our client.
-We may add to or change these terms in a written estimate or engagement letter, even if it does not mention these terms.
+We may add to or change these terms in a written estimate, quote, proposal, engagement letter or invoice, even if it does not mention these terms.
 Any change must be in writing and signed by us or be posted on our website to be effective.
 You accept the latest version of these terms of service by instructing us.